 A wonderful Mommy photographer I just stumbled upon on Pinterest had put up a post to encourage mothers with cameras to get in front of them once in a while.
 I really needed that boost.
 For one thing, I’m never satisfied with how I photograph; I don’t have a symmetrical anything — even my eyebrows are different — so seeing a mirror image of what I look like in the mirror throws me all the time.
 And of course, I always think I’m looking fatter with each photo — and maybe I am.
 But that really shouldn’t matter, if the bottomline is about documenting my family life for my family.
 Because if I should get hit by a bus tomorrow, I want to leave my children and husband something a little more lasting than a hazy memory of a Chinese woman with a DSLR where her face ought to be.
 It’s not just about me… even if it’s all about photographing me.
 So yes, here’s another Good Blogging Intention that I will no doubt end up breaking, like my Thursday’s Three Thankfuls.
 I should start by not promising that this will be a weekly thing.
 But I’m going to try and get in front of my camera more often when photographing family moments.
 Here was my very deliberate start; after going trigger happy at Ivy’s party, I handed the very lovely and obliging Sara my camera, and asked her to take a photo of Arddun with her bestie Leila, and Leila’s mummy, Fam — one of the sweetest, most thoughtful women I’ve ever had the pleasure of getting to know. :-)

 I come from a much smaller island-city-state-country called Singapore.
-I’m currently growing roots in Australia.
+I’ve been setting down roots in Australia since 2003.
 I love both countries immensely.
 In 1986, I became a writer.
 In 2002, a blogger.
-In 2003, a wife.
+In 2004, a wife.
 In 2011, a mother.
 Somewhere in amongst all that, I did event and conference management, public relations, marketing, and online communications for over a decade.
-I’m currently a freelance Communications Specialist for a modern dance school, a part-time Communications and Marketing Manager, and a part-time stay-at-home mother.
+I’m currently a freelance web manager for a modern dance school, a part-time Communications and Marketing Manager, a part-time writer, and a part-time stay-at-home mother.
 I don’t sleep much.

 Comments are closed.